Privacy Policy

 3.7 VTC (Virtual Trucking Companies)

-• authorized platform leadership (Founder and Project Manager roles) may view aggregate VTC announcement webhook statistics — delivery counts, success/failure rates, response-time percentiles, and event-type breakdowns — for platform health monitoring.
+- authorized personnel may view aggregate VTC announcement webhook statistics — delivery counts, success/failure rates, response-time percentiles, and event-type breakdowns — for platform health monitoring.
 These aggregates are not end-user browsing analytics.
 Operational troubleshooting views may identify a VTC by name when a webhook is auto-disabled;

 3.8 Support and appeals